black-sliver/wswrap/README.md

 * For desktop add [asio](https://github.com/chriskohlhoff/asio) or boost::asio to include paths
 * For desktop define ASIO_STANDALONE when not using boost
 * For desktop add [websocketpp](https://github.com/zaphoyd/websocketpp) to include paths
+* Not all websocketpp versions are compatible to all asio versions.
+    * [Try those](https://github.com/black-sliver/ap-soeclient/tree/master/subprojects) (download repo as zip and extract)
 * Add wswrap.cpp to source files, include wswrap.hpp
 * For webbrowser
     * events will fire from js event loop